 Who comes to stay in a Shared Lives Arrangement?

-Watch Shared Lives Carers telling their story here
+Watch Shared Lives Carers Graham and Lorna, telling their story here

 The person requiring support is often referred to the Shared Lives Scheme by the local council or NHS and is eligible for social care provision.
 The person may have a learning or physical disability, mental ill health, autism, dementia, sensory impairment or an acquired brain injury.
-There is also an increasing demand to place people with more complex needs and behaviours but this usually requires experience and specialised training to support such an arrangement.
+Shared Lives can also be offered to young people in transition from children's to adults services.
+There is also an increasing demand to place people with more complex needs and behaviours but this usually requires experience and specialised training to support such an Arrangement.
 General Hospitals are also looking to place older people with limited mobility within Shared Lives Arrangements, so they can be discharged from hospital sooner, but in general this requires ground-floor accommodation.
-We would be extremely interested to hear from people who have such accommodation.
+We would be extremely interested to hear from people who have such properties.

-The main aim of Shared Lives is to support people who wish to live in the local community but may be assessed as too vulnerable or at risk of living on their own.
-A Shared Lives Arrangement provides a viable cost-effective alternative to someone who may otherwise have to live in hospital, residential or nursing care.
-Shared Lives is not seen as 24/7 care, so the person that comes to stay long-term, unless independent to arrange their own daily routines, will often attend day opportunities somewhere else a few times a week.
-Where possible, we always enable choice and support the person to have a greater say and control about every aspect of their everyday life and wider matters.
+The main aim of Shared Lives is to support people to develop/maintain their independence and live in the local community.
+A Shared Lives Arrangement provides a viable cost-effective alternative to other long term settings such as hospital, residential or nursing care.
+Shared Lives is not seen as a 24/7 model, so the person that comes to stay in an Live-In Arrangement, unless independent to arrange their own daily routines, will often attend day opportunities somewhere else a few times a week.
+Where possible, we always enable choice, and support the person to have greater say and control about every aspect of their everyday life and wider matters.